No premiums or payments

 Do I need an attorney to file a workers’ comp claim?

-You are not required to have an attorney.
+In Minnesota, you are not required to have an attorney.
 However, workers’ compensation is a complex area of law.
-Working with an attorney whose focus is workers’ compensation will mean that you fully understand your rights and options.
-Having a workers’ compensation attorney on your case greatly improves your chances of getting all of the benefits you can.
+Working with a legal professional can help your chances of getting all of the benefits you deserve.